INGRID: an interactive grid generator for 2D edge plasma modeling: Acknowledgments

-\onecolumngrid A snippet of an INGRID parameter file is shown below.
-In the file, the user is supposed to provide settings relevant to grid and Patch generation: 1) For the magnetic field geometry, the name (with path) of data file, in the commonly used neqdsk format 2) For radial boundaries, the values of normalizes poloidal flux Psi for each of the radial boundary 3) For poloidal boundaries, the code has options to use one of these: a) limiter data embedded in the eqdsk file b) limiter data provided in a separate file (the file name and path must be included) c) target plates geometry in separate files, one per each plate (the file names and paths must be included) 4) How many X-points to include in the domain, 1 or 2 5) Approximate R,Z coordinates for each of the included X-points and for the magnetic axis, to provide initial guess for the solver 6) Dimensions of sub-grids 7) Options related to grid customization 8) Options related to integrator settings.
+\onecolumngrid An example INGRID parameter file is shown below.
+In the file, the user is supposed to provide settings relevant to grid and Patch generation: 1) For the magnetic field geometry, the name (with path) of data file, in the commonly used neqdsk format; 2) For radial boundaries, the values of the normalized poloidal flux $\Psi$ for each of the radial boundaries; 3) For poloidal boundaries, the code has options to use one of these: a) limiter data embedded in the eqdsk file b) limiter data provided in a separate file (the file name and path must be included) c) target plates geometry in separate files, one per each plate (the file names and paths must be included); 4) How many X-points to include in the domain, 1 or 2; 5) Approximate R,Z coordinates for each of the included X-points and for the magnetic axis, to provide initial guess for the solver; 6) Dimensions of sub-grids; 7) Options related to grid customization; 8) Options related to integrator settings.